 Andro 6 contained several ingredients (Saw palmetto, DHEA, androsteinedione etc.) in addition to tribulus.
 In theory it could be possible that the other ingredients in Andro 6 suppressed tribulus, but that is pure speculation.

-- After 3 months of daily use, there was no change in total testosterone, free testosterone, luteinizing hormone.
+- No change in total testosterone, free testosterone, or luteinizing hormone.

 - Tribulus did not produce any benefits to sperm concentration or sperm mobility.